The Counting General Dominating Set Framework: Preliminaries

 \subsection{The \texorpdfstring{$\hol$}{Holant} Framework}

 In this subsection, we describe the $\hol$ framework, which is detailed in \cite{cai2017complexity}.

 Let $\mathcal{F}$ be a fixed finite set of Boolean signatures.
-A \textit{signature grid} over $\mathcal{F}$, denoted by $\sg(G,\pi)$, consists of a graph $G=(V,E)$ together with a mapping $\pi$ that assigns to each vertex $v\in V$ a signature $f_v\in\mathcal{F}$, along with a specified ordering of the edges incident to $v$.
+A \textit{signature grid} over $\mathcal{F}$, denoted by $\sg(G,\pi)$, consists of a graph $G=(V,E)$ and a mapping $\pi$. $G$ may include parallel edges and self-loops; $\pi$ assigns to each vertex $v\in V$ a signature $f_v\in\mathcal{F}$, along with a specified ordering of the edges incident to $v$.
 The arity of the signature $f_v$ equals the degree of vertex $v$, with each incident edge representing one of its input variables.
-The graph may include parallel edges and self-loops.
 For any binary assignment $\sigma$ to all edges, the evaluation of the signature grid is defined as the product $\prod_{v\in V}f_v(\sigma|_{E(v)})$, where $\sigma|_{E(v)}$ denotes the restriction of $\sigma$ to the edges incident to vertex $v$.

 \begin{definition}[$\hol$ problems \cite{cai2017complexity}] A $\hol$ problem, $\hol(\mathcal{F})$, parameterized by a set $\mathcal{F}$ of Boolean complex-valued signatures, is defined as follows: Given an instance that is a signature grid $\sg(G, \pi)$ over $\mathcal{F}$, the output is the partition function of $\sg$,